GLOBAL MARKETS-Shares, oil rise after weak data backs ECB rate cut

 lowering interest rates than at any time since it last cut them

-in July 2012 and is likely to shave off a quarter-point at its
+in July 2012 and is likely to cut rates a quarter-point at its

 policy meeting next week.